polymec/polymec-dev/docs/style_guide.rst

   C++ core language.

 * C is the common "hub" for several high-level and low-level programming languages.
-Python, Ruby, C++, and Fortran all have standard mechanisms for interfacing with it, for example.
+Python, Ruby, Lua, C++, and Fortran all have standard mechanisms for interfacing with it, for example.

 * Link compatibility between C compilers removes much of the need for an